turnerbenjamin/address-book/docs/domain-models-test-plan.md

 ## ConsoleInterface Tests

 - [X] CI1:	Should print passed message to console
+- [X] CI2:	Should print passed prompt to console
-- [ ] CI2:	Should return correct userInput
+- [ ] CI3:	Should return correct userInput
-- [ ] CI3:	Should print passed error message to console with red text
+- [ ] CI4:	Should print passed error message to console with red text
-- [ ] CI4:	Should print passed warning message to console with orange text
+- [ ] CI5:	Should print passed warning message to console with orange text
-- [ ] CI5:	Should print passed error message to console with green text
+- [ ] CI6:	Should print passed error message to console with green text